kinturkt/BankFusion/README.md

 Launch the system by running python main.py.  <br>

 2) **Command-Line Operations:**
-Use the intuitive CLI menu to:
+Use the intuitive CLI menu to: <br>
 **Create Accounts:** Add new user accounts to the database. <br>
 **Manage Loans:** Apply for loans, track amounts, and handle repayments. <br>
 **Transfer Funds:** Securely transfer money between accounts. <br>